teabolt/dcu_eng_comp_projects_dataset/README.md

 E.g. in 2019 one of the projects had students all with different programmes.
 It was easier to just list all the programmes after the list of students (though we lose information about which student is in which programme, that is not so necessary).
 For small anomaly cases, it's best to just adjust the data, instead of writing extra logic.

 Also perform data "canonicalization" (standardisation or normalization) in this step.
-Ensure that data is clean and ready to use.

 https://pythex.org/ is very useful for testing out regular expressions.